 Defining and Describing Enterprise Performance Management

 EPM assists the CFO and finance department in creating initial targets or budgets, and to coordinate planning across the organization.
 It allows for rapid, periodic collection of financial and operational results for fast and effective decision-making – weekly, monthly, quarterly and annually.
-The right EPM solution is flexible and supports modeling and advanced analytics, which can help the CFO and other executives perform “what if” analysis that improves decision-making.
+The right Enterprise Performance Management solutions are flexible and support modeling and advanced analytics, which can help the CFO and other executives perform “what if” analysis that improves decision-making.
 A good EPM solution will also make the financial auditing process much simpler and faster.
 So while there is some overlap with ERP, EPM is more strategic in nature and can work across multiple ERP systems.

 The Differences Between EPM and ERP

-ERP systems are very complex in nature and can take from six months to a full year or more to implement.
-Despite the fact that an EPM system can integrate and work with multiple ERP systems, (as well as HCM and CRM) a cloud-based EPM system can be implemented in three months or less.
+ERP solutions can be very complex in nature.
+Despite the fact that an EPM system can work with multiple ERP integrations, (as well as HCM and CRM) a cloud-based EPM system can be implemented in three months or less.
 Most organizations start off by implementing an Accounting or ERP system to handle day to day transactions, and will often use Excel spreadsheets to manage EPM processes such as budgeting, forecasting and financial reporting.
 However, as the organization grows and expands, they quickly outgrow spreadsheets and will implement EPM applications as a replacement.

-If an organization is considering an upgrade of its ERP and spreadsheet-based EPM system, then implementing an EPM suite ahead of the ERP upgrade can be beneficial.
+If an organization is considering an upgrade of its ERP and spreadsheet-based Enterprise Performance Management system, then implementing an EPM suite ahead of the ERP upgrade can be beneficial.
 This approach provides a stable reporting and planning system before – during – and after the ERP upgrade.
-Optimally, the enterprise will invest in both an EPM and an ERP to ensure they have solid transactional as well as management processes and systems.
+Optimally, the enterprise will invest in both EPM software and ERP software to ensure they have solid transactional as well as management processes and systems.
 See related blog article on this topic.

-To learn more about utilizing EPM and ERP software together, download the free white paper, “Best Practices: ERP and Enterprise Performance Management” today.
-This is a free gift to you from Planful.
+To learn more about ERP vs. EPM, or about utilizing EPM software and ERP software together, download the free white paper, “Best Practices: ERP and Enterprise Performance Management” today.